A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Dynamical model

 \end{proof}

-Based on Lemma. \ref{lem:3.3}, through each state $U=\left( \right)$, $1\leq F\leq z_{\rm cut}$, there passes exactly one curve $W_2(\bar{U})$ of ${\mathcal F}$.
-Hence, the solution to the Riemann problem is given as follows: we connect $\bar{U}_1$ to $U_l$ on the right by a 1-(shock, or rarefaction) wave, and connect $U$ to $\bar{U}_1$ on the right by a 2-(shock, or rarefaction) wave.
+Lemma \ref{lem:3.3} implies there exists one unique curve $W_2(\bar{U})$ of ${\mathcal F}$ passes through each state $U=(F,0), 1\leq F\leq z_{\rm cut}$.
+Then, the solution of the Riemann problem is given by first connecting $\bar{U}_1$ to $U_l$ on the right by a 1-(shock, or rarefaction) wave, then connecting $U$ to $\bar{U}_1$ on the right by a 2-(shock, or rarefaction) wave.
 The particular type of occurring waves depends on the position of $U$.
-In our case, $U=U_m$ is on $F$ axis.
-The solution of the Riemann problem is illustrated in Figures \ref{figs:rsolua} ($\eta > 0$) and \ref{figs:rsolub} ($\eta <0$) (see \cite{smoller}).
+In our case, $U=U_m$ is on the $F$ axis.
+The solution of the Riemann problem is illustrated in Figures \ref{figs:rsolua} with $\eta > 0$ (cf. \cite{Smoller1983}).

-The Riemann solution with the initial data $U_m$ in $X < 1/2 -\delta$ and $U_r$ in $X>1/2 + \delta$ can be obtained by symmetry and is also depicted in Figures \ref{figs:rsolua}-\ref{figs:rsolub}.
-There is an interaction of shocks at $X=1/2$ after time $t_0$ (see Figure \ref{figs:rsolua}).
-We consider only the time interval $0\leq t<t_0$ in this paper.
+The Riemann solution with the initial data $U_m$ in $1/2<X < 1/2 +\delta$ and $U_r$ in $X>1/2 + \delta$ can be obtained by symmetry and is also depicted in Figures \ref{figs:rsolua}.
+There is an interaction of shocks at $X=1/2$ after time $t_0$.
+The solution of the time interval $0\leq t < t_0$ had been considered in \cite{Linshu2002}.
+In this paper, by considering an additional Riemann problem with initial data $\bar{U}_1$ and $\bar{U}_2$ at time $t_0$, we construct the solution of $t_0\leq t <T$.
+Time $T$ represents the moment when the wave reaches the outermost boundaries.

-The Riemann solution of the case illustrated in Figure \ref{figs:rsolub} is considered in \cite{linshu2002}.
-We are going to construct the Riemann solution of the case with an end-load.